I’ts time for another Rothy’s review … today I bring you my Rothy’s Loafer Review.

 On to the rest of the loafer.
 First, it’s really hard to measure the tops with any sort of precision.
 I tried both with my foot in and with my foot out.
 With my foot in there is no guarantee that I wasn’t simply measuring my foot each time.
 Like I already mentioned, unscientific.
 If I left my foot out there was potential to “push” the fabric in as I was measuring.
 With my foot out there did seem to be about 3/8″ more fabric in the larger size.
 I recruited backup and my husband concluded the larger size was a 1/2 cm bigger. #CloseEnough.

 Curious?
 Want to try a pair for yourself?
-They are currently only sold online or in their store in San Francisco.
+They are currently only sold online or in a few stores.
 Discount codes are available to save $20 of your first purchase.
-I no longer give out my discount code publicly but if you would like to save $20 of your first purchase and you follow me on social media drop me a message and I’m happy to share!

 Want to be the first to know about new reviews or to get more work wear inspiration subscribe to the Newsletter for insider style tips and more.